 Miami is a large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 467,963 people and 258 constituent neighborhoods, Miami is the second largest community in Florida.

 Unlike some cities, Miami isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Miami are a mix of both white- and blue-collar jobs.
 Overall, Miami is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Miami who work in sales jobs (11.77%), management occupations (10.81%), and office and administrative support (9.80%).

 Miami is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Miami in 2018 was $28,804, which is middle income relative to Florida and the nation.
 This equates to an annual income of $115,216 for a family of four.
 However, Miami contains both very wealthy and poor people as well.

 Miami is an extremely ethnically-diverse city.
 The people who call Miami home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Miami, accounting for 72.72% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Miami residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Miami include Haitian, Italian, German, Irish, and French.

 Foreign born people are also an important part of Miami's cultural character, accounting for 58.30% of the city’s population.